Pennsylvania Route 743: History

 When legislative routes were first established in Pennsylvania in 1911, present-day PA 743 was not given a route number.
 The road between Elizabethtown and Hershey was paved by 1926.
 PA 743 was designated by 1930 to run from US 22 (now US 422) east of Hershey north to PA 43 (Jonestown Road) in Grantville, following Lingle Avenue and Laudermilch Road.
 At this time, the entire route was paved.
 In addition, the road between Marietta and Maytown was designated as the southernmost part of PA 241.
 The road between Marietta and Hershey via Elizabethtown was designated as a westward extension of PA 340 by 1940, which replaced the PA 241 designation between Marietta and Maytown.
 Also, PA 743 was realigned to follow Laudermilch Road, Derry Road, and Park Avenue to end at US 422 and PA 340 at Chocolate Avenue in Hershey.

 In the 1940s, the northern terminus of PA 743 was cut back to its current location follow a realignment of US 22 from Jonestown Road to Allentown Boulevard.
 The route was realigned to use Hersheypark Drive between Park Avenue and Laudermilch Road in the 1950s.
 In 1961, PA 743 was extended south from Hershey to its current southern terminus at PA 441 in Marietta, replacing that portion of PA 340.
 In 2010, a $12 million project began to realign PA 743 at its intersection with US 422 in Hershey, eliminating a short concurrency.
 The project realigned the route along Cocoa Avenue to the west to intersect US 422 at Park Avenue and also built a new bridge carrying PA 743 over the Norfolk Southern railroad tracks.
 The intersection realignment was completed in 2012 while the new bridge was completed in 2013.

 Major intersections

+PA 743 Truck

+Pennsylvania Route 743 Truck is a truck route of PA 743 bypassing a narrow intersection with US 322 in Hershey, Pennsylvania.
+The route follows Fishburn Avenue connecting US 322 with southbound PA 743, allowing trucks to avoid downtown Hershey.